isabellahall12/NME/README.md

         <div class="content">
             <h2>Welcome to College Food Delivery Service</h2>
             <p>We deliver delicious food right to your doorstep on campus.</p>
-            <p>Order from a variety of cuisines and enjoy hassle-free delivery.</p>
+            <p>Order from a variety of cuisines including Epi's and Leo's and enjoy hassle-free delivery.</p>
         </div>
     </div>
     <footer>